tpadjen/tpadjen.github.io/_pages/mm1/projects.md

 ## Web Design

 Your team has been hired to build a new website for an existing Mountain Vista club, organization, or class.
 The new website needs to be useful and informative for users, with all relevant information easily accessible.
 Each team member must contribute one page to the final design.
 All of the pages must link to each other.
 Use all of your existing html and css knowledge to make the website great.

-<span id="illustrator"></span>

-## Illustrator

-Your team has been approached by Nike.
-Tired of the swoosh and the slogan "Just Do It", they need a new marketing campaign.
-They are accepting bids for the new contract at the end of the week.

-First, as a team, create a new slogan and a general idea for a new logo.

-Then, each team member should create their own version of the logo.
-All designing must be your own original work created in Illustrator.

-Finally, each team member should create an advertisement for a specific product showing off the new logo and slogan.
-Show the Nike executives that your ideas are the best!